Austin Box is far from forgotten in his family's home, as well as in his hometown of Enid.

-First function will be to award an annual college scholarship to an Enid High School senior.
-Recipient will receive $1,500 per semester.
+In the past month, the Boxes set up the Austin Box “12” Foundation.
+Its first function will be to award an annual college scholarship to an Enid High School senior.

 “They're going to have to bring their humor,” Whitney said, laughing.

 The family is hopeful the scholarship is only the beginning for the foundation.
 Whitney mentioned an eight-man football tournament and a 5K or marathon as possibilities for the coming months and years.